 It seems like a no-brainer that mushrooms, in their plain state, should be naturally gluten-free.
 They’re a vegetable, and most of us on the gluten-free diet know that all vegetables are gluten-free.

-However, a lot of people have told me they feel like they’ve been glutened after eating mushrooms, and I can personally attest to these feelings as well.
+However, many people have told me they feel like they’ve been glutened after eating mushrooms, and I can personally attest to these feelings as well.

-But the other day, after enjoying a big bowl of sauteed mushrooms, I experienced terrible bloating during the following 24 hours, including a brief stint on the bathroom with mega cramps.
+But the other day, after enjoying a big bowl of sauteed mushrooms, I experienced terrible bloating during the following 24 hours, including a brief stint in the bathroom with mega cramps.

 This reaction to the fungi vegetable made me take pause and further research if there might be something more to mushrooms than meets the eye.

 Understanding how mushrooms are grown might help explain why they’re a controversial food in the celiac disease and gluten-disordered communities.